Miguellabra/Spider_Classifier/README.md

 As mentioned previously, the training set consists of 2186 images, while the test set comprises 75 images.
 While this number might seem insufficient for building a robust model, I employed a **data augmentation** technique to generate additional images for each original one.
 This technique was applied twice: once before feeding the data to the model using the ImageDataGenerator() function, and another during training by adding a layer to the model with the RandomFlip() function.

 ### Model and Results
-The initial convolutional neural network achieved a final accuracy of 91%, with a validation accuracy of 90%.
+The initial convolutional neural network achieved a final accuracy of 90%, with a validation accuracy of 90%.
 This model was trained over 55 epochs, using a batch size of 20, and the 'Adamax' optimizer.
 In addition, both MaxPooling2D() and Dropout() functions were integrated into some layers of the model.

-The second neural network...
 ### The API
-The API was developed using the Streamlit library and hosted on GitHub Pages.
-However, a challenge arose when the model, saved as an .h5 file, proved too large for a GitHub repository.
-To address this issue, the file was first converted to a joblib format.
-An alternative option was to handle it as a pickle file, although this method has the potential to impact all the model's parameter weights
+The API was developed using the Streamlit library and will be hosted through the community cloud of Streamlit once the last details of the app are finalized.
+In this repository, you can find the architecture of the app.